What is Stock Index?

 #1 – Standard & Poor 500 (S&P 500)

-S&P 500 is a large and diverse stock index made up of 500 of the most widely traded stocks especially in the USA.
+S&P 500 is a large and diverse index made up of 500 of the most widely traded stocks, especially in the USA.
 Since the USA is an epicenter of the financial activities impacting across the world, this index gives a good indication of movement in the US as a marketplace.
-The stock index is market weighted (capitalisation weighted), each stock is represented in proportion to its market capitalization.
+It is market-weighted (capitalization-weighted); each stock is represented in proportion to its market capitalizationMarket CapitalizationMarket capitalization or market cap is the total market value of all the outstanding shares and is calculated by multiplying the outstanding shares with the current market price.
+Investors use this ratio to determine the company's size rather than using total sales or total assets..
 Thus, if the total market value of all 500 companies in the S&P 500 increases by 6%, the value of the index also increases by 6%.

 - Financial sector